PixarAnimationStudios/OpenSubdiv/documentation/getting_started.rst

 Submissions to the main code trunk can be sent using Git's pull-request mechanisms.
-Please note that we are using the git flow tools so all changes should be made to our 'dev' branch.
+Please note that we are using the git flow tools so all changes should be made to our *dev* branch.
 Before we can accept submissions however, we will need a signed `Contributor's License Agreement <intro.html#contributing>`__.

 ----